wmantly/services-talk/README.md

 API documentation is a public interface, just like any other object or class.
 Infact many of the Object Oriented Desing princables apply to the application layer;

-> * All teams will henceforth expose their data and functionality through service interfaces.
-> * Teams must communicate with each other through these interfaces.
-> * There will be no other form of inter-process communication allowed: no direct linking, no direct reads of another team’s data store, no shared-memory model, no back-doors whatsoever.
-The only communication allowed is via service interface calls over the network.
-> *It doesn’t matter what technology they use.
-> *All service interfaces, without exception, must be designed from the ground up to be externalizable.
-That is to say, the team must plan and design to be able to expose the interface to developers in the outside world.
-No exceptions.

-> -- Jeff Bezos issued mandate, sometime back around 2002[11]

 * **KISS** Keep It Simple, Stupid
 * **DRY** Don’t Repeat Yourself
 * **SOLID**